JSEE. Computational Documents for the Web

 • URL params for file inputs (e.g. ?file=https://...) auto-load on init, so bookmarkable links run without an extra Load click

 • outputs — Outputs definition.
-Outputs also support alias (string) for matching model result keys by alternative names
+Outputs also support alias (string) for matching model result keys by alternative names.
+Per-output columns (number, 1-12) sets grid column span, same as inputs

 • name* — Name of the output